markafoltz/camera-effects/README.md

 }
 ```

-Background blur state is stored in a `MediaEffectInfo` dictionary to give room
+Background blur state is stored in a `BackgroundBlur` dictionary to give room
 for future expansion.
 For example, we might want to include information about
 blur intensity, or about the source of the effect.